FleekHQ/fleek-docs/docs/storage/fleek-storage-js.md

 ### getFileFromHash

-`getFileFromHash` is a utility function that downloads a file's data from {Fleek's IPFS gateway](/#fleeks-ipfs-gateway) using the hash.
+`getFileFromHash` is a utility function that downloads a file's data from [Fleek's IPFS gateway](/#fleeks-ipfs-gateway) using the hash.
 The key and secret is not required since the gateway is publicly available.

 Example of usage: